simeononsecurity/simeononsecurity.ch/content/articles/printers-demystified_-how-to-solve-the-most-common-printing-issues/index.en.md

 > Tip: Firmware updates often include security patches that address vulnerabilities.

-* **Wireless interference**: If you are using a wireless printer, interference from other devices or objects can affect connectivity.
+* **Wireless interference**: If you're using a wireless printer, interference from other devices or objects can affect connectivity.
 Keep the printer away from devices like cordless phones and microwaves, and ensure there are no physical obstructions between the printer and the router.

 * **Printer password protection**: Enable password protection on your printer to prevent unauthorized access.
 Set a strong password and change it regularly to enhance security.